 Economic growth in BC largely depends on people and their productivity.
 If qualified workers and entrepreneurs meet labour market and economic development demands, the province will continue to prosper.

-The BC PNP Accepts Applications for Immigration to the Province Under Two Main Streams:
+The BC PNP Accepts Applications for Immigration to the Province Under Four Main Streams:

 The BC PNP Skills Immigration Is Also Divided Into the Following Categories:

 |Skilled Worker Category – This is for individuals who have received an eligible job offer in technical, management, trade or a skilled occupation.
 Individuals must have several years of work experience in their occupation to apply.
 This category also lets applicants apply for permanent residence in the province.|